Titles and Roles

 - Research Program

-Mihir R. Patel, MD, is Assistant Professor at Emory University School of Medicine Department of Otolaryngology.
+Mihir R. Patel, MD, is professor in the Department of Otolaryngology at Emory University School of Medicine.
 Dr. Patel started practicing at Emory in 2014.

-Dr. Patel focuses on minimally invasive surgical techniques to treat head and neck cancers.
-His interest in preserving functional outcomes for patients led to Fellowship training in TransOral Robotic Surgery (TORS) at the University of Pennsylvania.
-Prior to receiving TORS training, Dr. Patel completed a Fellowship in minimally invasive, endoscopic skull base surgery at The Ohio State University Skull Base Center.
+An otolaryngologist, Dr. Patel focuses on minimally invasive surgical techniques to treat head and neck cancers.
+His interest in preserving functional outcomes for patients led to fellowship training in transoral robotic surgery (TORS) at the University of Pennsylvania.
+Prior to receiving TORS training, Dr. Patel completed a fellowship in minimally invasive, endoscopic skull base surgery at The Ohio State University Skull Base Center.

 Dr. Patel is a graduate of Duke University and received his Medical Degree from University of North Carolina School of Medicine.
-He completed a seven year surgical Residency at the University of North Carolina Department of Otolaryngology with a focus in translational research.
-Dr. Patel then pursued Fellowship training in Extended Endoscopic Approaches (EEA) to the skull base at The Ohio State University Wexner Center followed by a year of Fellowship training at the University of Pennsylvania Head and Neck Oncology program.
+He completed a seven-year surgical residency at the University of North Carolina Department of Otolaryngology with a focus in translational research.
+Dr. Patel then pursued fellowship training in extended endoscopic approaches to the skull base at The Ohio State University Wexner Center followed by a year of fellowship training at the University of Pennsylvania Head and Neck Oncology program.

 Below is a listing of current federal grants for the above principal investigator.

 Publications Publication Date

 Dr. Patel has received the following awards and honors:

 - Emory Department of Otolaryngology Scholar of the Year, 2021